The New York City Housing Authority says it might have to revoke rent assistance vouchers for more than 10,000 low-income tenants.

 The it is the value-added tax, a fancy way of saying a national sales tax.

-Uh that can be structured in many different ways, but the real world results are always the same.
+A VAT can be structured in many different ways, but the real world results are always the same.

 You end up with higher taxes, more government spending because they don't use the money to pay down debt.

-You get lower job growth because you're taking even more money out of the private sector, fewer jobs because you're taking more money out of the private sector, and you have more special interest power because they all lobby for their business to be exempt from it.
+You get lower job growth because you're taking even more money out of the private sector, fewer jobs because you're taking more money out of the private sector.

-Now, as the Heritage Foundation says, higher taxes, don't believe for a second that a VAT will help offset other taxes.
+Now, as the Heritage Foundation says, higher taxes don't believe for a second that a VAT will help offset other taxes.

 International evidence clearly shows that a VAT is likely to increase the aggregate burden of government.

-Europeans used to only have a slightly higher tax burden in the U.S., but beginning in the late 60s, European countries began to implement VATs, and since then, the overall tax burden in Europe has climbed rapidly.
+Europeans used to only have a slightly higher tax burden in the U.S., but beginning in the late 60s, European countries began to implement VATs.

 And once a VAT is in place, the evidence shows the tax rate rises over time, just like every other tax rate rises.

-Higher government spending, not surprisingly, with more revenues, European governments turn around and spend much more than the United States does.
+Not surprisingly, with more revenues, European governments turn around and spend much more than the United States does.

 I can't believe that's true even now, but we'll go with it.